Updated: Jan 21, 2020

 - Taxation on income from the transferred share after the transaction.

-Shares can be gifted both in demat form and physical form, but the procedure is bit different.
+Shares can be gifted only in the Demat form from April 1, 2019.
 Gifting of shares to another is legally termed as Transfer of Shares.
 Let us see how you (donor) can gift or transfer shares to a specific person (donee):-

-Step 1: The Donor is required to initiate an off-market transaction by submitting a Delivery Instruction Slip (DIS) to his Depository Participant (DP) (in simple words DEMAT Account provider) for transferring shares from his (donor) demat account to the donee?s demat account.
+Step 1: The Donor has to initiate an off-market transaction (mutual settlement of shares between two parties without involving stock exchange) by submitting a Delivery Instruction Slip (DIS) to his DEMAT Account provider (also called Depository Participant (DP)) for transferring shares from the donor’s Demat account to the donee’s Demat account.

 Step 2: The Delivery Instruction Slip (DIS) should have the following details: